Expurple/home.expurple.me/content/posts/Rust-solves-the-issues-with-exceptions.md

 [Checked
 exceptions](https://en.wikipedia.org/wiki/Exception_handling_(programming)#Checked_exceptions)
 seem like a reasonable reaction to these issues with unchecked exceptions.
-Potential errors are included in the method's signature (as they should) and force the caller to acknowledge the possibility of an error (as they should).
+Potential errors are included in the method's signature (as they should be) and force the caller to acknowledge the possibility of an error (as they should).

 But the actual implementation in Java is very flawed.
 There are entire